duffwang/duffwang.github.io/_posts/2019-01-03-supervised-learning.md

 ---
 layout: post
-title: Deep Diving into Supervised Machine Learning Algorithms with Python
+title: Deep Dive into Supervised Learning with Python
 ---

 In this blog post, I do an in-depth dive into five common supervised learning algorithms: Decision Trees, AdaBoost, k nearest neighbors, support vector machines (SVMs), and neural networks.
 I compare two publically available datasets with different characteristics to demonstrate the advantages and disadvantages of each supervised learning algorithm.